KerryAlsace/KerryAlsace.github.io/_posts/2016-11-05-developing_with_user_requirements_in_mind.markdown

 As it happened, I didn't do this.
 I built an app I like, then got completely stuck trying to figure out how to shoe-horn in some additional features to meet the requirements.
 This meant having to remove some of the features I had already spent a lot of time and effort building, all while kicking myself for not doing better planning ahead of time.

 Luckily, I was able to learn this lesson in a fairly risk-free setting.
 I'll be able to take this knowledge with me to my next apps/classes/jobs and remember to always keep the user and user requirements in mind when developing.

--
-- - Start developing with general idea of outcome
-- Have to shoe-horn in features and requirements